Are you thinking about GROWING the star 9065 F1 tomato variety in the open field?

 Well after sowing the seed, 5 days later, the seed germinated perfectly.

 However, I got a shock of my life 1 week later.

 The seedlings were attacked by Pythium root rot disease and 30% of them died.

-This outcome hurt me big considering the seed were quite expensive.
+This outcome hurt me big considering the star 9065 seed are quite expensive.